sameersbn/docker-mysql/README.md

 This will make sure that the data stored in the database is not lost when the image is stopped and started again.

 ## Securing the server
-By default the mysql server is not assigned a password of the root user.
+By default the mysql server does not assigned a password for the root user.
 If you wish secure the server, run the image with the app:secure_installation command

 ```
 docker run -name mysql -i -t \